jonoalderson/edge-images/readme.md

+# Edge Images

 **This plugin is in early alpha testing.
 It is prone to potential bugs/issues/omissions.
 See _Roadmap & known issues_ below for more information.**

-# Description

 Automatically converts image markup to use an edge transformation service from a single 'full size' image, and applies performance optimizations to the HTML and CSS.